-The future for democratic public water: resistance and alternatives
+The future for democratic public water: resistance and alternatives Alternative World Water Forum (FAMA) provides a counterpoint to the corporate forum #2

 The Alternative World Water Forum - FAMA, held from March 17th to 22nd in Brasilia attracted 7,000 people from almost every state in Brazil.
 FAMA sent a clear message that it would not engage with the opaque 8th World Water Forum, hosted by the private think-tank World Water Council and its corporate partners.
 The World Water Council has fostered pro-privatisation policy debates for decades.